javierjulio/lightbox2/README.markdown

 * cache all DOM lookups on start and reuse
 * redo image preloading to preload in sets
 * move auto intialization out of plugin
-* come up with data attribute name to enable plugin (can't be called lightbox but the attribute value can be)
+* come up with data attribute name to enable plugin
+  * data attribute name can't lightbox but the attribute value can be
+  * maybe use `data-toggle="lightbox"` but what to use for a gallery of images?
+* remove rel attribute support and replace with class and data lookup instead

 ## Contribute